ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/intro-android.md

 ---
 # User change
-title: "Learn about inference on Android"
+title: "Learn about Inference on Android"

 weight: 7